Norton Medical Centre

 If you have circumstances which making contacting the Practice in the advertised methods difficult, please let us know and we will assess what reasonable adjustments we can make to ensure we are accessible to you.

-Please note the Practice Manager's email address is not advertised for patient use, as it is not an appropriate method of contact to the Practice.
-We have 17,500+ patients so the Practice Manager does not have capacity to receive emails directly, therefore any attempts to contact the Practice in this manner will be blocked.
+The Practice Manager's email address is not advertised for patient use, as it is not an accepted method of contact to the Practice.
+We have approximately 17,100 patients, therefore the Practice Manager does not have capacity to receive emails directly.
 Thank you for your understanding.

 |Urgent care||Routine care|